Things to do in Summer

 Mount Wellington looms 1,271 metres (4169 feet) above Hobart.
 The mountain provides a jaw-dropping lookout accessible by car and several bushwalks, including The Organ Pipes.

-Pinnacle Road will take you to the peak; it is a windy road but overall safe, and it’s accessible by caravans and motorhomes.
+Pinnacle Road will take you to the peak; it is a windy but safe overall, and it’s accessible by caravans and motorhomes.

 There is no need for a Parks Pass, and entry is always free.